-According to him, Kramp's ongoing investments, such as in IT and warehousing, will help to reverse this trend for the longer term: "For example, Masterplan, the major multiyear project to transform our warehouse in Varsseveld will significantly improve our cost efficiency as well as our delivery performance."
-Therefore, it is important to continue to invest in futureproofing the business.
+According to him, Kramp's ongoing investments, such as in IT and warehousing, will help to reverse this trend for the longer term: "For example, 'Masterplan', the major multi-year project to transform our warehouse in Varsseveld will significantly improve our cost efficiency as well as our delivery performance."

+Therefore, it is important to continue to invest in the future.
 "But to fuel those investments, we will focus even more strongly on balancing costs in 2025, especially because the 'monster' of high inflation will remain with us for the foreseeable future," comments Roeland.